peterparkedcar165/minecraft_mod_ideas/README.md

 # Minecraft Pokemon Mod:
 File that contains my brainstorming for a great Pokemon Minecraft mod.
+Abilities and moves may not be exactly the same as in the game, but are very similar.
 # Pokemon Evolutionary Line💭:
 ### 💧 Piplup:
 Bubble